NirantK/blog/content/drafts/case-study-building-a-data-science-team.md

 This also has a direct bearing on our team size, scope and skill set: We don't need to hire anyone to handle your common churn, forecasting or similar insights problems.
 Everyone is a competent, contributing NLP Engineer.

+## Make Bold Bets

+TK Flesh this out

 # In Hindsight

 In the last 18 months, our team has grown from 1 engineer (me) to 6 engineers.
 When I joined, ML was a blocker for the wider org with both latency and performance challenges, which were quickly compounded because of legacy code.
 We were behind the curve where Machine Learning was seen as a cost center.

 Today, almost 18 months later, we're almost definitely ahead of the curve in terms of shipping.
 In the best case scenario, we can also become a profit center in as early as 6-12 months.

 A large part of the impact comes from our excellent customer support team, product and engineering.
-Machine learning is an amplifier of what they already do well.
+Machine learning is a mere amplifier of what they already do well.

-Machine learning performance is also, hopefully a way for us to differentiate against our less-good `.ai` counterparts.
+This has been one of the most fulfilling and hard things I have done.
+If you are considering a career in Data Science, I hope this helps you see beauty and effort beyond our love for data and ever increasing technical intricacies.

+Natkhat,

+Nirant

 ---

-When I was working on this problem, I came across very few people who had done this in my context: someone who is young, and hiring for a cash-starved company which barely had a functioning web page.
-My problems are distinct from not just Google, but also Swiggy, GoJek and Freshworks.
-I looked for more actionable advice then, but even Harvard Business Review had advice which was [pretty generic shit](https://hbr.org/2018/10/managing-a-data-science-team)

-[Models for Integrating Data Science Teams](https://medium.com/@djpardis/models-for-integrating-data-science-teams-within-organizations-7c5afa032ebd) by DJ Pardis was exceptionally helpful in designing the team more consciously.
-More important, it gave me a vocabulary, a structure on which to hang my observations and notes.

 [ATL] Advanced Technologies Lab (CTO's Office), Samsung Research Institute, Bengaluru.